tylerlengyel/dslPhil/DSL_Specifications.md

 ];

 	•	Usage:
-	•	When processing an SVG element, its index is determined from this array.
+	•	When processing an SVG element, the converter finds its index in the above array.
-	•	If an element is not found, the index for "INVALIDTAG" is used.
+	•	If the element is not found, the index for "INVALIDTAG" is used.

 ATTRIBUTES Array

-The ATTRIBUTES array lists the SVG attribute names that the script supports:
+The ATTRIBUTES array defines the supported SVG attribute names.
+Each attribute name is assigned a unique index.
+The updated list now includes new attributes (e.g., "style", "data-name", and several filter/effects attributes) and has only one occurrence of "values".

 const ATTRIBUTES = [
   "xmlns",